kerstin-w/tic-tac-toe/README.md

 In Gitpod my function to clear the terminal had worked wonderfully where in Heroku only the latest lines were cleared.
 I have tried several [variations](https://github.com/kerstin-w/tic-tac-toe/commit/ab5b63b36911f9a1cf5b1880819cc001690b3363) (found on [GeeksForGeeks](https://www.geeksforgeeks.org/clear-screen-python/) and [DelfStack](https://www.delftstack.com/howto/python/python-clear-console/#use-the-os-module-to-clear-interpreter-console-in-python)) of this function.
 I removed the function from the `class Board` into `game_extras.py` as I thought it might be a problem that this function was called in the class.
 Then I deleted the function and accessed `os.system('clear')` directly.
 I thought according to the KISS principle, calling another function is taking alonger way and this might be the solution.
 Unfortunately, none of my efforts led to the desired result.
-Since this is not an essential feature, I decided to remove this function if it does not work 100% well.
+Since this is not an essential feature, I decided to remove this function, if it does not work 100% well.

-- Styling Heroku:

-I tried to change the appearance of the Heroku app with CSS to display the terminal centrally.
-However, this did not work and since I did not want to mess further with the template, this remains unsolved.

 ## <a name="deployment">Deployment</a>